Updated: Aug 2

 2 -3 pcs Avocado, sliced ½ inch thick

 (How to spread rice for Chumaki Medium Roll, Steps 1 - 12)

-Wipe the cutting board with a wet towel to moisten
+Moisten the cutting board by wiping it with a wet towel.

-Place half sheet nori horizontally, rough side facing up
+Place the half sheet of nori horizontally, with the rough side facing up.

-With your right hand, making a “U” shape, guide the sushi rice so that it covers the top half to 2/3 of nori
+Make a "U" shape to guide the sushi rice using your right hand, covering the top half to 2/3 of the nori.

-Rhythmically, turn your left hand three times to cover the top portion of the nori with rice, leaving ½ inch/1cm left blank
+Rhythmically turn your left hand three times to cover the top portion of the nori with rice, leaving 1/2 inch/1cm blank at the top.

 (Salmon Avocado Roll, Steps 13 - 16)